SadTransGirl/Jak2-HD-Textures-For-OpenGOAL/readme.md

 ### Prerequisites

 * OpenGOAL (Currently Source Version Only)
-* Legal Copy Of Jak II
+* Legal Copy Of Jak II (You can find out how to dump your own copy elsewhere)

 ### Installation

 https://opengoal.dev/docs/usage/texture_replacement/